clarkfitzg/junkyard/julia/notes.md

 ### Easy access to low level details

 `bitstring` provides easy access to the binary representation of numbers.
-For example, here's the binary representation of π:
+For example, here's the binary representation of floating point π:

 ```
 julia> bitstring(Float64(π))